richard-austin/security-cam/README.md

 git clone git@github.com:richard-austin/security-cam.git
 cd security-cam
 ```
-### If accessing through the Cloud Server.
-* *Skip this if only using direct NVR access from the browser*
-  * In application.yml, ensure that environments -> production -> cloudProxy -> cloudHost
-    is set to the correct IP for your Cloud server (cloudPort will normally be 8081)

 ### Build for deployment to Raspberry pi
 The Raspberry pi should be running Ubuntu 23.10 (Mantic Minotaur) OS.
 ```